Megan Smart: Career

 In 2020, she played Jaiwara, a Lebanese Muslim woman who has a romance with a musician, in the film Measure for Measure, which also starred Hugo Weaving, and was a retelling of Shakespeare’s 1609 play of the same name.

-She appeared in Between Two Worlds, the Seven Network drama.
+Between 2020 and 2021, while starring on the Seven Network drama Between Two Worlds and performing voice acting for Peter Rabbit 2: The Runaway, Smart was credited under her new name Megan Hajjar.
+In further roles she went on to be credited as Megan Smart again.

 In 2021, she could be seen as Paloma in miniseries The Unusual Suspects.
 That year she also appeared in Wakefield for ABC.
 Smart also appeared in soap opera Home and Away and in the Netflix interactive rom-com Choose Love.
 In 2022, Smart made her debut as a director with the short film Stonefish.
 It was nominated for Best Short Film at the 12th AACTA Awards in December 2022.

 Smart had the role of Amelia Collins on the 2023 Australian comedy series Class of '07 for Prime Video.